EricMungai97/reading-notes/xlass035.md

 It is essential that we address this issue proactively and work to establish clear guidelines and regulations for the safe and responsible operation of self-driving cars.

-Overall, the article highlights the importance of continuing to have discussions about the ethical implications of new technologies, and I belie
+Overall, the article highlights the importance of continuing to have discussions about the ethical implications of new technologies, and I believe this is a crucial conversation that we must continue to have in the years to come.

 ## Project Dragonfly, Google's censored search engine